libinghui0000/huihui.github.io/_pages/about.md

    Shengjie Luo\*, **Shanda Li**\*, Tianle Cai, Di He, Dinglan Peng, Shuxin Zheng, Guolin Ke, Liwei Wang, Tie-Yan Liu

    * We propose a new method to accelerate attention calculation for Transformers with relative positional encoding (RPE) on top of the kernelized attention by utilizing Fast Fourier Transform (FFT).
-   * Our method also helps to stablize training of kernelized attention models.
+   * Our method also helps to stabilize training of kernelized attention models.

 Education
 =====